 Step 4: Fortify

 Immediately after hydrating, you’ll want to preserve all that moisture that now resides in your skin, otherwise it will simply evaporate.
 You can do this either by applying a natural moisturizer created for your skin type, or use a facial oil that will add needed lipids (fats) AND seal in the moisture.
-This is exactly what I formulated Healthy Harvest’s Olive Essentials Facial Oils No. 1 and No. 2 for.
+This is exactly what I formulated Healthy Harvest’s Olive Essentials Facial Oils for.
 These products are totally biocompatible with your skin – it will recognize the natural nutrients in the organic, Tuscan olive oil base and beneficial properties of the organic essential oils.
 Your cells will literally drink them up, thus aiding in healing, nourishing, rejuvenating, comforting, restoring, and youthifying your skin.

 Both facial oils are designed to be used IN LIEU of your regular moisturizer, twice daily.
 The facial oils actually seal in the important moisture remaining on your skin from your toner/hydrosol and truly nourish your skin, leaving it feeling fabulous, toned, tightened, plump, and lifted, with diminished wrinkle visibility – prolonging the youthful qualities while supporting the integrity of your skin.
 Please don’t be afraid of using an oil on your face (even on oily skin).
 It only takes 4-8 drops with each application and rapidly penetrates leaving no greasy residue.
 The beautiful Italian and Greek peoples have used pure olive oil on their skin and hair for thousands of years – much to their benefit.
 Many often appear younger than their years well up into their 80s and beyond.